danprager/Monte-Carlo-Estimation/README.md

 It gives an objective view of the uncertainty around project estimation based on historical data.

-This is a #noestimates technique!
+This is a #NoEstimates(http://neilkillick.com/category/noestimates/) technique!

 ## Usage